dptech-corp/Uni-GBSA/README.md

 ## Backgroud

-Molecular mechanics/Generalized-Born (Poisson–Boltzmann) surface area (MM/GB(PB)SA), which balance accuracy and efficiency, is a good choice for evaluating binding free energy in virtual screening.
-Uni-GBSA, an automatic workflow to perform MM/GB(PB)SA calculations from force field building, structure optimization to free energy calculation.
+Calculating the binding free energy of a ligand to a protein receptor is a crucial goal in drug discovery.
+Molecular mechanics/Generalized-Born (Poisson–Boltzmann) surface area (MM/GB(PB)SA), which balances accuracy and efficiency, is one of the most widely used methods for evaluating ligand binding free energies in virtual screening.
+Uni-GBSA is an automatic workflow to perform MM/GB(PB)SA calculations.
+It includes several functions including but not limited to topology preparation, structure optimization, binding free energy calculation, and parameter scanning for MM/GB(PB)SA calculations.
+It also has a batch mode that allows the evaluation of thousands of molecules against one protein target simultaneously, enabling its application in virtual screening.

 ## Install
 ### Install by conda
-To run uni-GBSA, you need install some third-party software( acpype, gmx_MMPBSA, lickit, etc.).
+To run uni-GBSA, you need install several third-party softwares including acpype, gmx_MMPBSA, lickit, etc.
 ```Bash
 conda create -n gbsa -c conda-forge acpype openmpi mpi4py gromacs
 conda activate gbsa